 Conclusion

-In conducting this study on the pre-mating behavior and reproductive indicators of the Indian rhinoceros (Rhinoceros unicornis), we ensured that all observations were strictly non-invasive and carried out from a safe distance so as not to disturb the animals or alter their natural behavior.
+In conduction, this study on the pre-mating behavior and reproductive indicators of the Indian rhinoceros (Rhinoceros unicornis), we ensured that all observations were strictly non-invasive and carried out from a safe distance so as not to disturb the animals or alter their natural behavior.
 No physical intervention, restraint, or experimental manipulation was involved at any stage.
 We took care to minimize stress by limiting human presence and avoiding prolonged encounters, while also ensuring that the natural habitat of the rhinoceros was not disturbed.
 As the species is listed as Vulnerable by the IUCN, we designed our research to contribute to conservation knowledge without compromising the welfare or reproductive success of the animals.
 The study was conducted in accordance with established ethical guidelines for wildlife research, with full emphasis on animal welfare, humane treatment, and minimal disturbance.

 REFERENCES